Symptoms and causes of arrhythmia

 - Lidocaine, Novocainomide.

-In addition, glycosides are used in therapy, and for emergency care, the following can be used:
+In addition, glycosides are used in therapy, and for emergency assistance the following can be used:

 - Dopamine, Adrenaline, Atropine;